yuanchaiyc/Ling471/assignments/ass5-hints.md

     ```
     **You can format this output as you like**, so long as it is clearly reporting progress.
 It **does not** need to look exactly like above.

-3. The **csv file** that your `imdb_dataframe.py` output, with at least 4 columns: file type (train or test), gold label (1 or 0), review text, and cleaned review text.
+3. The **csv file** that your `imdb_dataframe.py` output, with at least 7 (seven) columns: file type (train or test), gold label (1 or 0), original review text, cleaned review text, lowercased review text, review text with stopwords removed, and lemmatized review text.
+(These levels of processing are already implemented for you and explained in Part 1.)
 Additional columns (such as file name) are optional.

 4. A PDF file with your report for Part 2.

 5. Your UW_NET_ID_assignment5.py (Part 2)

+6. If you did the bonus word embeddings part (Part III), your updated `neural_imdb.py` with the TODOs completed.

 ### Part 0: Get the skeleton and run the neural model
 1. Obtain the skeleton the usual way from FIXME.

 2. In the skeleton, there is a file `imbd_neural.py`.
-Install all the missing packages (particularly `tensorflow`) and make sure the program runs as expected (you can check against the original blog here:[https://thedatafrog.com/en/articles/word-embedding-sentiment-analysis/](https://thedatafrog.com/en/articles/word-embedding-sentiment-analysis/)).
+This is a **bonus** assignment.
+If you wish to complete it, install all the missing packages (particularly `tensorflow`) and make sure the program runs as expected (you can check against the original blog here:[https://thedatafrog.com/en/articles/word-embedding-sentiment-analysis/](https://thedatafrog.com/en/articles/word-embedding-sentiment-analysis/)).
 Ask any questions you like about the code on the discussion board, and note how the author of the code visualizes things such as accuracy in matplotlib.
+It's pretty **fun** but feel free to leave it till the end.
+There is no programming involved, everything is already implemented.

-### Part 1: Better clean up and lemmatization (in imdb_dataframe.py)
+### Part 1: Better clean up and lemmatization (in imdb_dataframe.py and in UWNetID_assignment5.py)

 1. In the `imdb_dataframe.py` skeleton, you will notice that the CleanFileContents() function has changed.
 We added several additional things to it.
 There are some comments there explaining the new steps.
 Set up the debugger and step through some of the program execution (e.g. some number of words in one file) to understand what the function is doing now and what changed.

 2. Merge the  `imdb_dataframe.py` skeleton with your `imdb_dataframe.py` from Assignment 4 such that you have your main() but the new CleanFileContents() as well as the new import statements.
+(By "merging" here I mean just manually.)

-3. Change the main() function such that it works with the new CleanFileContents() and store additional return values (`cleaned_text`, `no_stopwords`, and `lemmatized`) in additional columns in the dataframe, named appropriately.
+3. Change the main() function such that it works with the new CleanFileContents() and store additional return values (`cleaned_text`, `lowercased`, `no_stopwords`, and `lemmatized`) in additional columns in the dataframe, named appropriately.

-4. Run the program on all files **saving** the result in a csv file.
+4. Run `imdb_dataframe.py` on all IMDB files saving the result in a new csv file.
+You may call it `my_expanded_imdb.csv`.
 Note that **this will take some time**.
 This is because you are iterating over every word in each text and performing expensive language processing such as stemming. **To reassure yourself that your program is making progress**, insert a print statement in main() which will print out a message for every 100th file: "Processing dir {} out of {}, file {} out of {}" (you will need to keep a counter for this, but you know how to do this!). **Capture the standard output** in a text file.
 So, running the updated `imdb_dataframe.py` will result in two files: a csv file and a text file.
 To capture standard output (print statements) in a file, run your program in command line like this:

     `python imdb_dataframe.py dir1 dir2 dir3 dir4 > UW_NET_ID_output.txt`

-5. Open the csv file (you can do this in VS Code) and inspect the new column.
-It is going to look a little weird!
-Take a note of a few things.
-We will ask you to say something about them in the report in Part 2.
+5. Open the csv file (you can do this in VS Code) and inspect the new columns.

-### Part 2: Model comparison (in UWNetID_assignment5.py)
-1. Start a document (in your favorite text editor but such that it can be saved as PDF).
-In this Part, we will ask you to include various tables and figures in the document and comment on them.

-2. Import your Assignment 3 and Assignment 4 code into the Assignment 5 code as modules.
-(You may or may not need Assignment 2, depending on whether your Assignment 3 relies on it.)

-3. Using python documentation and/or StackOverflow (or similar), **learn how to sort a python dict by value in reverse (descending order)**.
+6. Now that you have a new csv file, move to UWNetID_assignment5.py.
+Using python documentation and/or StackOverflow (or similar), **learn how to sort a python dict by value in reverse (descending order)**.
 (I could explain it to you, but it is important to learn to figure such things out on your own.)
 For example, given a dict: `{'a':1, 'b':3, g: '2'}`, you should get: `{'b':3, 'g':2, 'a':1}`.
 Feel free to ask on Discussion board if you don't understand the documentation/solution. **Do not implement your own sorting algorithm"; use the built-in python methods.**

-4. After you successfully sort a toy python dict by value in descending order, use this knowledge to compare the most frequent words from the "review" (uncleaned, original text) column to the most frequent words in the "cleaned_review" column, using your word counter from Assignment 2 or any other method (you can use others' code here, but do give the source in a comment).
-Look at training reviews only. **In your document, present** the most common (top 30) words in positive and negative reviews (separately!), for: (i) original data; (ii) data cleaned from non-letters; and (iii) data without stopwords.
+7. After you've successfully sorted a toy python dict by value in descending order, use this knowledge to compare the most frequent words from the "review" (uncleaned, original text) column to the most frequent words in the newly added columns, using your word counter from Assignment 2 or any other method (you can use others' code here, but do give the source in a comment).
+Look at **training reviews only**.

+8. In your document, present the most common (top 20) words in positive and negative reviews (separately!), for: (i) original data; (ii) data cleaned from non-letters; and (iii) data without stopwords.
 That's **six** groups of sorted word counts.
 You can use any mode of presentation, e.g. a table or a graph/plot where word counts are e.g. bars.
 It should be effective/readable. **It must not be a text description but a visualization** (a table counts as visualization so long it is well-formatted).
 You can accompany the visualization with a comment.

+### Part 2: Model comparison (in UWNetID_assignment5.py)
+1. Start a document (in your favorite text editor but such that it can be saved as PDF).
+In this Part, we will ask you to include various tables and figures in the document and comment on them.

+2. Import or copy your `evaluation.py` functions computing accuracy and precision and recall into Assignment 5.

+3. Put all your Naive Bayes code from Assignment 4 into a function and import that function into Assignment 5.

+4. Modify it such that it accepts a column name and grabs the review text from that column.

+5. Modify it such that it returns a dict or a list contatining the 10 output numbers.
+It is up to you which order/format; just make sure it is clear to you what that is and you don't make a mistake later accessing the numbers.

 5. Run several different models and record the 10 numbers (which you reported for Assignment 4) **for each model**:
     1. predictSimplistic (now run it not only on training but also on test data)
     2. NaiveBayes on the original review text (that's your Assignment 4)